 Research Focused Honors

 The Department of Psychological Sciences has a research focused honors program for students interested in developing their independent research skills beyond what is currently required for majors.
 Their work is highlighted at the annual Undergraduate Research Conference.
-This year's Conference was held on Wednesday, April 16, 2014 in the East PMU Faculty Lounge from 11:00 a.m to 1:00 p.m.
+The 2015 Conference will be held on Wednesday, April 15, 2015 in the East PMU Faculty Lounge from 11:00 a.m to 1:00 p.m.

 - Video Montage of the 2010 Undergraduate Research Conference